Backyard Wedding at a Nice Victorian House near Minneapolis, MN

 Thus we ended up taking pictures on a kind of gazebo nestled on the top of the house.

-Then we went on the top of city Hill, behind the Bethlehem Lutheran Church, where you have a unique scenic view on Lanesboro falls.
+Then we went to the top of city hill, behind the Bethlehem Lutheran Church, where you have a unique scenic view of Lanesboro falls.
 We took advantage of the landscape, and I included the dam in the background of their pictures.
 Then it was time for the entire bridal party to head to Berwood Hill Inn.

 Let’s quickly present this charming venue.
-It’s also a Historical Victorian House that can be used for the bride and the groom preparation.
-Nevertheless the part you might be more interested in is its cottage gardens, protected by century-old trees, which have been designed to welcome marriage rituals.
-As a result if a perfect place for wedding portraiture.
-An adjacent rustic barn can also be used as the backdrop of some image.
-The land is covered by sculpture.
+It’s also a historical Victorian house that can be used for the bride and groom preparation.
+Nevertheless, the part you might be more interested in is its cottage gardens, protected by century-old trees, which have been designed to welcome marriage rituals.
+As a result, it’s a perfect place for wedding portraiture.
+An adjacent rustic barn can also be used as the backdrop for some images.
+The land is covered with sculptures.

-Once all the guests wear seated, enjoying the fresh air, offered by the pines trees, two cellists seated on the side of the garden started to play classical music.
+Once all the guests were seated, enjoying the fresh air offered by the pine trees, two cellists seated on the side of the garden started to play classical music.
 People became quiet, and the groom started to walk down the aisle with his mom.
 He was quickly followed by the entire wedding party and finally the bride.
-It was an emotional moment, and you can see some tears on the pictures.
-I did what I like, took candid shot like a photojournalist.
+It was an emotional moment, and you can see some tears in the pictures.
+I did what I love, took candid shots like a photojournalist.

 Getaway during the cocktail hour